David G. Burnet: Early public service

-Burnet was a delegate to the Convention of 1833, where he was elected the chairman of a committee which created a petition arguing that the Mexican Congress approve separate statehood for Texas.
+Burnet was a delegate to the Convention of 1833, where he was elected the chair of a committee that created a petition arguing that the Mexican Congress approve separate statehood for Texas.
 Stephen F. Austin carried the petition to Mexico City and was promptly jailed.

-Shortly after the Convention of 1833 disbanded, Antonio López de Santa Anna became the new president of Mexico.
-Over the next two years Santa Anna began consolidating his political control over the country by dissolving the Mexican congress, and disbanding state legislatures.
+Shortly after the Convention of 1833 disbanded, Antonio López de Santa Anna became Mexico's new president.
+Over the next two years, Santa Anna began consolidating his political control over the country by dissolving the Mexican Congress and disbanding state legislatures.
 In October 1835, Santa Anna declared himself military dictator and marched north to "reassert control over Texas".

 During this time, Burnet had been appointed the first judge of the Austin district and organized a court at San Felipe.
-From then on he was known as Judge Burnet.
-He and other Texians were determined that Texas should be an independent state within Mexico.
+From then on, he was known as Judge Burnet.
+He and other Texians determined that Texas should be an independent state within Mexico.
 In November 1835, the Consultation of 1835 was held at San Felipe.
-At the consultation, Burnet took the lead in forming a provisional state government based on the 1824 Constitution of Mexico, which Santa Anna had already repudiated.
+At the consultation, Burnet formed a provisional state government based on the 1824 Constitution of Mexico, which Santa Anna had already repudiated.

 Republic of Texas

 Birth

 On March 1, 1836, a constitutional convention, the Convention of 1836, was held at Washington-on-the-Brazos.
 Burnet was not chosen as a delegate to the convention.
 On hearing of William B. Travis's plea for help at the Alamo, Burnet immediately set out to offer his assistance.
 He stopped at the convention to try to recruit others to join the fight but soon became so "inspired by their deliberations" that he remained as a visitor.
 Speaking privately with many of the delegates, Burnet professed that he would be willing to serve as president of a new republic, even if that made him a target of Santa Anna.

 After hearing of the fall of the Alamo, the chairman of the convention, Richard Ellis, wanted to adjourn the convention and begin again in Nacogdoches.
 Burnet leaped onto a bench and made a speech asking the delegates to stay and finish their business.
 They did so, and the new constitution was adopted that evening.
-The frontrunners for the presidency of the new country, Austin, Sam Houston, and William H. Wharton, were absent from the convention and so the nominees became Burnet and Samuel Price Carson.
+The frontrunners for the presidency of the new country, Austin, Sam Houston, and William H. Wharton, were absent from the convention.
+So the nominees became Burnet and Samuel Price Carson.
 Burnet won, on a vote of 29–23, in the early hours of March 17, becoming the interim president of the new Republic of Texas.
 De Zavala was elected vice president.